 Carmelitas — For the serious caramel lover, these soft and chewy layered bars are dripping with caramel and stuffed with chocolate!
 Easy one-bowl, no-mixer recipe that everyone loves!

-These bars are like the bubblegum with the squishy, squirty center that oozes when you chomp down.
+These oatmeal caramel bars are like the bubblegum with the squishy, squirty center that oozes when you chomp down.
 Except it’s rich, creamy, buttery caramel that squirts in your mouth when you bite down here.

-They’re like the softest oatmeal chocolate chip cookie, with a streusel-crumble topping, and more melted caramel than you have napkins for, and that’s beautiful.MY OTHER RECIPES
+They’re like the softest oatmeal chocolate chip cookie, with a streusel-crumble topping, and more melted caramel than you have napkins for, and that’s beautiful.

 I’ve been wanting to (re)make these bars for years, and I’m so glad I did.
 They’re a no-mixer, layered bar and are an adaptation of my early 2012 Caramel and Chocolate Gooey Bars.

-In this version I tinkered with the flour and oat ratio, increasing the flour and decreasing the oats slightly, so the bars hold together better.
+In this version, I tinkered with the flour and oat ratio, increasing the flour and decreasing the oats slightly, so the bars hold together better.

 The crust and topping are made with the same mixture.
 It’s a buttery, brown sugar, vanilla-infused oatmeal and flour mixture.

 Half is pressed into the pan and baked for 10 minutes as the crust, and the other half of the big buttery crumbs are crumbled over the top.
-Below, is after 10 minutes of baking.

 The filling is just caramels and heavy cream melted together.
 I melted in the micro, but use the stovetop if you prefer.